Food trucks return with Anglesea Night Market in North Wildwood

-NORTH WILDWOOD — Food trucks and crafters will line Olde New Jersey Avenue this week as the Anglesea Night Market marks its return to the city beginning July 1.
+NORTH WILDWOOD — Food trucks and crafters will line Olde New Jersey Avenue this week as the Anglesea Night Market returns to the city beginning Thursday.

 “It feels great to be back in North Wildwood this year as we all get back to normal,” said Elizabeth Brown, Anglesea Night Market managing partner.
 “Our food truck vendors are excited to be serving up some tasty food for everyone again.
 We believe the lineup will be really great.”